 Best Cheap Left Handed Electric Guitar

-If you like the look of the Donner above, but would prefer to put together your own kit then you might like to check out the excellent Yamaha Pacifica 112J which is available in either black, or the yellow natural satin finish shown above.
+If you like the look of the Donner above but would prefer to put together your own kit, then you might like to check out the excellent Squier by Fender Sonic Stratocaster.
+This is currently one of the best cheap left handed electric guitar options on the market.

-Upgrades over the Donner include an alder body, which is one of the most common woods you’ll find used for Strat-style bodies.
-Alder is a good lightweight wood that resonates well and provides a balanced, bright tone.
-The body is also slightly smaller and more ergonomic versus the traditional Stratocaster shape, so it is a really comfortable electric guitar to both sit or stand with.
+Upgrades over the Donner include a poplar body, which is a more affordable alternative to the more common Alder Strat body.
+Poplar is a good lightweight wood that resonates well and provides a balanced, bright tone.
+The body is also slightly slimmer versus the traditional Stratocaster shape, making it an ideal beginner left handed electric guitar.

 The only real downside to this electric guitar is that it unfortunately isn’t supplied with a gig bag or case, so you will need to source your own if you plan to carry it around.
 Not exactly a deal breaker as you’ll be able to source one for as little as $10 if you decide that you need one later.